-Stacy Horn discovered this one Christmas when she was suffering from anxiety and desperately looking for a way to stop the destructive behaviours she was engaged in, including binge drinking and unhealthy relationships.
-She remembered how it felt when singing in her school choir – such a happy and wholesome memory.
-It prompted her to start looking for a choir to join.
+Choir singer Stacy Horn, rediscovered her love of singing when suffering from anxiety and desperately looking for a way to stop the destructive behaviour she was engaged in, including binge drinking and unhealthy relationships.
+She remembered how joyful and whole she felt years earlier, singing in her school choir as a child.
+This prompted her to start looking for a choir to join.

 She found her choir home in a church.
 For Horn, singing in a choir brought her a view of herself as divinely loved.
 That perspective steadily moved her away from a damaging lifestyle and the anxiety that had accompanied it.

 Research shows that singing together is good for us physically, but as Horn’s story shows, it goes far deeper than bodily effects such as lower blood pressure.
 Horn discovered that it can transform how we think about ourselves and others.

 Singing together brings out the listener in us and a sense of spiritual harmony that is innate.
 We rediscover qualities that we might have thought were lost, such as brotherly love, peace, patience, innocence and joy.
 Singing sacred music feeds us spiritually, brings our gentler nature to the surface and enables us to tune in to our connection to a God who is Love.

 Some sacred songs have transforming stories behind them that many of us might be unaware of.
 For example, the story behind the carol, ‘Silent Night’.
 This year celebrates 200 years of singing this hymn.
 It was born on December 23, 1818 in Austria.
 The little church of St Nicholas lay in a village near Salzburg.
 The congregation was facing Christmas without an organ because theirs had broken and they could not afford repairs.
 As the organ was an integral part of their church life, especially for the Christmas service, its loss was deeply felt.